 Accounts payable is responsible for managing the processing of supplier invoices, from reception of the invoice, through coding and approvals, until the payment is posted in the ERP or financial system and ready for payment.
-There are two main types of supplier invoices: purchase order-based invoices, also called PO invoices, and expense invoices (or non-PO invoices)..
-Discover the differences between these two types, and why the invoice approval process differs depending on the type.
+There are two main types of supplier invoices: purchase order-based invoices, also called PO invoices, and expense invoices (or non-PO invoices).

 The difference between PO and non-PO invoices lies in the purchase that generated the invoice.
 When a purchase requisition process is in place, the purchase will be triggered by a pre-approved purchase order (PO) that is sent to the supplier.
 In the case of purchases made outside the regulated purchase process, a non-PO invoice, also called an expense invoice, is sent from the supplier.

 A PO invoice is one that has a purchase order attached to it.
 These invoices are generated after the approval of a purchase order.
 PO invoices contain details about the goods or services procured, and a matching purchase order number.
 When PO invoices are received by the AP department, they are matched against the corresponding purchase order.
 This ensures that there are no inconsistencies between the original purchase order and the PO invoice.
 PO invoices are usually pre-approved.

 Common examples of PO invoices: